 - Patient: Breast Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 4 years ago, Female, Age: 44, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 45, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (1 Experience)